in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

 * Content manipulation: Load a content element and show it on the current page
 * Content manipulation: Hide or show an element of the current page
 * Content manipulation: Redirect visitor to another page
+* Content manipulation: Change page title
 * Notification: Sends an email
 * Notification: Publish a message to a slack channel
-* Notification: Send a SMS to a mobile number
+* Notification: Send an SMS to a mobile number
 * Notification: Show a push message
 * Lead management: Sets a value for a visitor
 * Lead management: Sets a value after a double opt in confirmation for a visitor